 FSCO publishes approved rate changes quarterly, and the latest results are in:

-The list of approved rates seemed to be wide-ranging, seeing as this time around, some companies saw no overall impact in rate changes, while another company inflated its rates by 11.60 per cent on average.
+The list of approved rates seemed to be wide-ranging, seeing as this time around, some companies were approved for an increase of just 1.65 per cent, while another company inflated its rates by 34.87 per cent.

 “Consumers are urged to shop around for auto insurance,” FSCO said in its quarterly statement.
 “Rates for the same coverage vary based on each insurer’s claims experience and the insurer’s rating system.”